The Right to Build is designed to help self builders and custom builders overcome one of the biggest hurdles they face — finding a self build plot.

 When you register for the Right to Build you are asked whether you are applying as an individual or as part of a group.
 Those applying as a group will get the chance to take on what is known as a co-housing project or community self build.
 The council will try to provide a plot for the group to build several homes, or flats.

-If you apply as an individual (or family unit), you will be asked which areas you would like to build in.
-You must be looking for a plot to build your sole residence on (so it can’t be used to build holiday homes or a buy-to-let) and you must also be a British Citizen or a national of an EEA or Switzerland.
-When you apply, the council will ask you to attend their offices with proof of identification.
+If you apply as an individual (or family unit), you must be looking for a plot to build your sole residence on (so it can’t be used to build holiday homes or a buy-to-let).
+When you apply, the council may ask you to attend their offices with proof of identification.

 The application forms also ask what kind of plot you had in mind and what kind of home you would like to build on it.
 However, what becomes available will largely depend on how many homes are required to be built in your area, and whether you are applying in an urban or rural setting.
 For example, urban applicants might find that the majority of plots are brownfield or infill and you should expect to see more custom build apartments or flats in these settings.